cweiske/phubb/README.rst

   - check if URL topic URL has hub link (and self link)
 - do not allow subscriptions for urls that are not registered
-- maybe: give phubb a base url, and it figures out by itself what actually changed